RuofanChen/Olympic-Data-Visualization/README.md

 ### Part 4: Line Chart: Gold Medal by Country (Answering Q4)
 ![image](https://user-images.githubusercontent.com/57047582/135798043-bd8a937f-94b1-42e6-850c-78c8d6da77cd.png)
-This plot includes a menu bar.
+Create a line chart with a menu bar.
 It displays the number of gold medals changed over Olympic games of one country.

 ### Part 5: Pie Chart: Medal by Discipline in top 10 Countries (Answering Q5)